Skip to content

 Please, provide a vowel chart.

-Status of long vowels and vowel sequences (monophonemic vs. biphonemic), if available.
+Please describe the phonological status of long vowels and vowel sequences (monophonemic vs. biphonemic), if they exist in the language.
 The following criteria can be applied (adapted from (Culhane 2024: 49–61):

-1) If [Vː] or [VV] is in phonological of morphophonological alternation with short vowels, it is a phoneme.
+• If [Vː] and/or [VV̯] are in phonological or morphophonological alternation with short vowels, they are monophonemic.

-4) If the language has infixation, and in words with a putative vowel sequence, an infix can occur between two vowels, [V:] or [VV̯] is biphonemic.
+• If the language has infixation, in words with a putative vowel sequence, an infix can occur between two vowels, [V:] or [VV̯] is biphonemic.

-5) If [Vː] and complex vocalic phenomena are treated as two vowels and two syllables for the purposes of word games, they are biphonemic.
+• If [Vː] and/or [VV̯] are treated as two vowels for the purposes of morphophonological and phonological processes, they are biphonemic.

 Correlation between vowels and tone (if any).